mozilla-b2g/mail-fakeservers/README.md

 - the mozilla/gaia-email-libs-and-more repo for its (back-end) tests.
 - the mozilla/gaia/apps/email JS integration tests.

+NOTE: At the moment, this allows you to run two IMAP fake-server
+implementations: one gecko-based server (imapd.js, from Thunderbird), and now, additionally, a node-based IMAP fakeserver called [hoodiecrow](https://github.com/andris9/hoodiecrow).
+For legacy reasons, both are currently included; hoodiecrow is used by the GELAM unit tests, but imapd.js is used by everything else.

+The rest of this README references the original IMAP gecko-based fake server.

-The servers all need to run in a Gecko/Spidermonkey context, but how that is accomplished varies by who is running them.
+Most servers (except Hoodiecrow) need to run in a Gecko/Spidermonkey context, but how that is accomplished varies by who is running them.
 They are always communicated with via HTTP.

 - GELAM: The entire test infrastructure is run inside a b2g-desktop instance using xulrunner app mode.
 Its API to us (mail-fakeservers) is directly via